Az7y/Portfolio/README.md

 ## 📚 What’s Next?

 Over the coming months, I’ll be:
+- I will be taking necessary steps to cover the time that i lost touch after my masters.
 - Sharing mini projects, security labs, and write-ups
 - Completing hands-on labs using tools like Wireshark, Splunk, and more
 - Documenting my learning journey and takeaways